 Things the Borrower Must Do Concerning the House He/She Owns

 - It is very essential for the borrower to make a proper will in writing so that the property gets transferred to his/her loved ones.

-- Appointment of a responsible executor shall ensure proper management of the assets without creating any hassles.
+- The appointment of a responsible executor shall ensure proper management of the assets without creating any hassles.

-- Discuss with the heirs about all the legal and financial aspects regarding the property.
+- Discuss with the heirs about all the legal and financial aspects of the property.

 - Let them know that the lender shall by no means hand over the property to them if they do not inherit the mortgage.

 - The heirs must be told to contact the lender on his/her (borrower’s) death, with all relevant documents.